radianttap/Ambar/README.md

 An instance of `NSManagedObjectContext` created in the main thread, wired to `mainCoordinator` and with merge policy set to favor state of objects in the persistent store (on the disk) versus those in the memory.

 You should use this MOC to drive your UI.
+It's also available as alias `viewContext` to make it drop-in compatible with [Apple's implementation](https://developer.apple.com/documentation/coredata/nspersistentcontainer/1640622-viewcontext).

 ### Useful MOCs